-If these circumstances arise in relation to a member of staff at Reedness Primary School, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO.
+If these circumstances arise in relation to a member of staff at Reedness Primary School, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR support.

-17. Use of Premises by other Organisations
+19. Use of Premises by other Organisations